CyrenArkade/mothball/README.md

 You may modify a movement function's keypresses with the syntax `function.keys`.
 For example, `sprint.wd(4, 10)` would sprint with WD for 4 ticks facing 10.

+Prepending a function with `-` will invert the keypresses.
+For example, `-w(5)` walks backwards with S for 5 ticks.

 ## Macros

 MPK Mod macros can be made by adding the argumentless macro function anywhere in a command.